 Every year millions of Australian merino lambs continue to suffer the painful animal mutilation practice of mulesing.
 Mulesing is the process whereby lambs just 6-12 weeks old, are restrained on their backs, while strips of skin are cut away from their backside.
-Mulesing causes lambs excruciating pain, fear, and stress, and it's legal to carry out this procedure without any form of pain relief.
+Mulesing causes lambs excruciating pain, fear, and stress, and it's legal to carry out this procedure without adequate pain relief.

 While done to protect sheep from a condition called flystrike, there are alternative ways to manage this issue that are pain-free.
 Despite this, around 70% of Australian lambs raised for wool production continue to be subjected to the practice with no end in sight.
 It's time for a change!